SAN DIEGO DOMESTIC VIOLENCE DEFENSE LAWYER

 A defendant has no input into what will go into the officer’s report before it is sent to the prosecution.
 Once in the hands of a prosecutor, it is their job to decide if formal criminal charges should be filed.

-The category of crimes which are felonies require something more than simple touching by the defendant.
+Felony crimes require something more than simple touching by the defendant.
 A serious injury must have taken place for felony charges.
 Either a traumatic condition or some internal injury beyond what is often seen in domestic violence cases.
 The consequences for any felony conviction of this nature can include prison time.
 A felony conviction can easily exclude professionals from keeping their license.
 Military personnel and many other workers can have their livelihood list after even a felony arrest.

 These trials involve not only serious consequences but complex law.
 Experts and psychologists are often very important in cases where there is a history of mutual fighting between the parties.
 Issues such as drug and alcohol use can be critical in how a case proceeds.